Northern Corridor Community Volunteers

-To ensure volunteer safety during the current period of social distancing - we have only been working in groups who belong to a single houshold and have been concentrating on our covid 19 response and neccessary maintainance/watering and grass cutting.
+To ensure volunteer safety during the current period of social distancing - we are only working in small groups

-From the 27 May we are able to work socially distanced in the outdoors with one person from the lcoal area who comes fromoutside our household .
-This will allow us to carry out preparitory work on the Wildflower and Tree Nursery, The Community Tool Library and Community Graden, continue maintainace of existing projects and complete some of the projects which we had to leave unfinished due to lockdown.
+Under local teir restrictions we are able to work socially distanced in the outdoors This will allow us to carry out preparitory work on the Wildflower and Tree Nursery, The Community Tool Library and Community Graden, continue maintainace of existing projects and complete some of the projects which we had to leave unfinished due to lockdown.

-When Scotland enters the next phase of lockdown easing (potentially in mid June) We will put together teams of up to five people to work on specific projects to minimise contact within the group and minimise the risk of spreading the virus by not sharing tools and disinfecting between uses where more than one team needs to use them.
+When Scotland enters the next phase of lockdown easing We will put together teams of up to five people to work on specific projects to minimise contact within the group and minimise the risk of spreading the virus by not sharing tools and disinfecting between uses where more than one team needs to use them.